 - DHCP Server Enable or disable the DHCP server.
 If disabled, you must have another DHCP server within your network or else you must configure the computer manually. - Start IP Address Specify an IP address for the DHCP Server to start with when assigning IP addresses.
 192.168.0.100 is the default start address. - End IP Address Specify an IP address for the DHCP Server to end with when assigning IP addresses.
-192.168.0.199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time a network user will be allowed to connect to the Router with the current dynamic IP Address.
-When time is up, the user will be automatically assigned a new dynamic IP address.
+192.168.0.199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time a network user will be allowed to connect to the router with the current dynamic IP Address.
+When time is up, the router will automatically assign the same IP address to the user.
 The range of the time is 1 ~ 2880 minutes.
 The default value is 120. - Default Gateway (Optional) It is suggested to input the IP address of the LAN port of the Router.
 The default value is 192.168.0.254. - Default Domain (Optional) Input the domain name of your network. - Primary DNS (Optional) Input the DNS IP address provided by your ISP. - Secondary DNS (Optional) Input the IP address of another DNS server if your ISP provides two DNS servers.